hss70/AI4NGUploadLambda/README.md

 # AI4NGUploadLambda

-Requires an s3 bucket called "ai4ng-sam-artifacts" for deployment to aws
+Requires an s3 bucket for deployment to aws.
+This is configured in samconfig.toml Also requires:
+AWS_ACCESS_KEY_ID_DEV
+AWS_SECRET_ACCESS_KEY_DEV
+To be added to the repo secrets